 Industrial Development Grants

 Industrial development grants are available to the IDB that enable the leasing of land or buildings to a new or expanding company.
-The IDB can use the money to prepare a site for development or repair existing structures and provide an initial financial savings the company.
+The IDB can use the money to prepare a site for development or repair existing structures and provide initial financial savings to the company.
 See our Incentives page for additional financial savings opportunities.

 Industrial Revenue Bonds

 Industrial Revenue Bonds (IRBs) are financing instruments issued by designated local industrial development boards (IDBs) authorized by state law.
 Since 1949, IRBs have been a preferred method of financing used by industries locating to and expanding in Alabama.
 Often, financial institutions and other intermediaries participate by providing letters of credit backing the bonds.
 Thus, the company seeking the bonds must be considered creditworthy by the financial institution.
 The IDB issuing the IRB retains ownership of the bond-financed facility and leases it back to the company at a rate sufficient to pay the principal and interest on the bonds as they mature.
 IRBs provide financing for land, building, and equipment for new and expanding manufacturing plants.
 Certain expenses such as architectural, engineering, legal, and administrative fees associated with the sale of the bonds can be paid from the bond proceeds (subject to the limitations of Internal Revenue Service regulations.)

 Tax-exempt IRBs are issued at rates lower than conventional sources because the interest paid on the bonds is exempt from both federal and state income tax.
 No more than $10 million in bonds may be issued by the Madison IDB and no company can have more than $40 million outstanding.
 Companies using an IRB may not invest more than $10 million in one location, regardless of fund sources, for a period of three years prior to the issue and three years after it.